warlord0/scorpion/README.md

 ## Wake On Wireless LAN!

-Put simply it triggers a high value to a GPIO pin of you choice when a HTTP POST request is sent to the listening IP and TCP port.
+Put simply it triggers a high value to a GPIO pin of your choice when a HTTP POST request is sent to the listening IP and TCP port.

 Just what I wanted for a simple RPi Zero W to control a single 5v relay to turn on my PC remotely.